Professor Duncan Cameron

 Professor of Plant and Soil Biology, Royal Society University Research Fellow (2015-present)

-Co-director of the P3 centre of excellence for translational agricultural technologies (2013-present)
+Co-director of the Plant Production and Protection (P3) Centre of excellence for translational agricultural technologies (p3.sheffield.ac.uk) (2013-present)

 Senior Research Fellow and Royal Society University Research Fellow (2012-2015)